robtherad/BC-Cache/ADV_120[BC]CacheTemplate.Altis/scripts/cache/readme.md

 ****
 #### Vehicle Cargo
 * Define vehicles/helicopters whose cargo will be edited in `veh_settings.sqf`.
 * Edit the list of items in `s_vehCargo.sqf` to match what you want added to vehicles/helicopters.
+Make sure you use the correct command for the item type you are trying to add to the cache.
+The commands are listed above where you need to add your own along with links to the BI wiki articles on those commands.

 ****